 Where to Stay in Donegal

-Ros Dún House – Situated just outside Donegal Town, this bed and breakfast is a great base when explore this area of Ireland.
-Offering a myriad of different rooms to choose from, they also have a great breakfast and on-site parking.
+Ros Dún House – Situated just outside Donegal Town, this bed and breakfast offers a myriad of different rooms to choose from, they also have a great breakfast and on-site parking.

-Bayview Country House B&B – Located in the quaint town of Ardara, this bed and breakfast is perfect for those looking for a quiet stay in County Donegal.
-Offering an array of comfortable and cosy rooms, there is also a great breakfast for guests in the morning.
+Bayview Country House B&B – Located in the quaint town of Ardara, this bed and breakfast offers an array of comfortable and cosy rooms, there is also a great breakfast for guests in the morning.

-Mill Park Hotel – This hotel is a great choice for those looking for a more traditional hotel stay while in County Donegal.
-Located in Donegal Town, they have several rooms along with a cafe/bar and an on-site swimming pool and fitness centre.
+Mill Park Hotel – This hotel is a great choice for those looking for a more traditional hotel stay in Donegal Town.
+They have several rooms, along with a cafe/bar and an on-site swimming pool and fitness centre.

 Not quite what you’re looking for?
 Click here to browse more Donegal hotels!